 - Public transportation vehicles (buses, trains, taxi cabs)

-ß 10-201 further covers what defines disorderly conduct within the state, forbidding a person from generally obstructing the passage of another person in a public place or acting in a manner that violates public peace rights.
-Citizens are further legally required to obey reasonable and legal orders from law enforcement officers.
+Moreover, § 10-201 forbids a person from generally obstructing the passage of another person in a public place or acting in a manner that violates public peace rights.
+Additionally, citizens are further legally required to obey reasonable and legal orders from law enforcement officers.
 Certain areas in Maryland also set specific rules that fall under the umbrella of disorderly conduct.
-For example, in Worcester County, you can be charged with disorderly conduct for building a bonfire between the hours of 1 a.m. and 5 a.m. on a beach or other public property.
+For example, in Worcester County, one can be charged with disorderly conduct for building a bonfire between the hours of 1 a.m. and 5 a.m. on a beach or other public property.

-The penalty for violating ß 10-201 is relatively similar across all individual offenses—a $500.00 fine and up to 60 days in jail.
+The penalty for violating § 10-201 is relatively similar across all individual offenses—a $500.00 fine and up to 60 days in jail.
 Keeping a disorderly house, however, can result in a $300.00 fine and up to six months behind bars making it important that a Maryland disorderly conduct attorney is consulted.

 Disturbing the Peace

-If another crime that is ruled a felony is committed at the same time as a violation of ß 10-304 (1), the accused can be charged with a felony, which is punishable by up to 10 years imprisonment and a $10,000.00 fine.
+If another crime that is ruled a felony is committed at the same time as a violation of § 10-304 (1), the accused can be charged with a felony, which is punishable by up to 10 years imprisonment and a $10,000 fine.

-Both disturbing the peace and disorderly conduct are crimes that are usually minor, but they can quickly add up to shocking sentences depending on the circumstances.
-If you are charged with disorderly conduct or disturbing the peace, a Maryland defense lawyer can help you fight charges and earn the best possible outcome in your case.
+Both disturbing the peace and disorderly conduct are crimes that are usually minor, but they can quickly add up to shockingly severe sentences depending on the circumstances.
+If you are charged with disorderly conduct or disturbing the peace, a Maryland disorderly conduct lawyer can help you fight charges and earn the best possible outcome in your case.